trex-paxos/trex-paxos-jvm/CODING_STYLE.md

 3. The public class must have the same name as the source file.
 4. Non-public classes are accessible only within the same package.

-This feature compliments enhances code organization and encapsulation, especially for smaller, related classes that don’t need to be exposed outside their package.
+This feature compliments and enhances code organization and encapsulation, especially for smaller, related classes that don’t need to be exposed outside their package.
 This reduces the cognitive load on developers and allows for a more modular design and a flatter package structure.
 This then avoid spaghetti code and the need for excessive package namespacing.
 It then allows for a very minimalistic public API to any package that makes it far easier to understand and use.